Ferlab-Ste-Justine/cqdg-clinical-data-service/README.md

 ### Linting

-- Run code quality analysis using `npm run lint`.
+- Run code quality analysis using `npm start lint`.
 This runs tslint.
 - There is also a vscode task for this called `lint`.

 ### Tests